Supporting the creation of greener cities

 The Green Cities Fund brings together a range of partners, alongside the Australian nursery and turf industry, to deliver new research which builds the case for increased urban greening.

-With the Australian population increasing and the health benefits of green space becoming clearer, urban developers and governments are becoming increasingly interested in creating greener communities.
-And yet, there is still much for us to learn in this area, such as what affect does green space have on perinatal health outcomes or hospital admissions?
-The Green Cities Fund aims to help uncover some of the answers to these questions.
+With the Australian urban population increasing and the health benefits of green space becoming clearer, urban developers and governments are becoming increasingly interested in creating greener communities.
+The impact of green space on perinatal health outcomes and hospital admissions needs further research.
+The Green Cities Fund aims to help uncover science based answers to these questions, helping inform urban development business decisions.

 Hort Innovation is continually seeking new investment opportunities.
 Ideas can be submitted at any time on Hort Innovation’s website using the concept form.
 The form allows Hort Innovation to understand your basic concept, with a big-picture view of the aims and outcomes rather than detailed methodology.
 This approach aims to protect, as far as possible, IP associated with innovative ideas, whilst capturing opportunities that can be shaped into full proposals should there be an identified alignment between the concept and strategy that guides investment in the Green Cities Fund.